zhoyoyo/lede23-svg-with-d3/README.md

 You're done.
 Good job.

-You can play around different SVG shapes/text/path, different ways of encoding your data, and don't forget to publish your page.
+You can play around different SVG shapes/text/path, different ways of encoding your data...
+- Encode data as size instead of colors?
+Using different shapes or even text?
+- Sort the data based on categories of variables?
+- Change the position of the data to compare length?

+... and don't forget to publish your page.